 Follow the same recipe for the filling as usual, and instead make pecan tartlets.
 Then you’ll have mini pies for each person.

 You can also try our Maple Pecan Butter Tarts recipe.

 Can you Make Chocolate Pecan Tart Ahead of Time?

 Yes, you can totally make this tart ahead of time.
 In fact, you can make this days ahead of time.
 If you can stay out of it that long, that is.

-Storage: Cover leftover chocolate pecan pie with plastic wrap and store at room temperature for up to 4 days.
+Cover leftover chocolate pecan pie in an airtight container or cover with plastic wrap and store at room temperature for up to 4 days.

 Since this tart is firm and sturdy, it travels well.
 Plus, it can be served at room temperature, making it a great holiday potluck dessert.